IBM/aspera-cli/docs/README.erb.md

 ### Logging, Debugging

 The gem is equipped with traces, mainly for debugging and learning APIs.
-By default logging level is `warn` and the output channel is `stderr`.
+By default, logging level is `warn` and the output channel is `stderr`.
 To increase debug level, use option `log_level` (e.g. using command line `--log-level=xx`, env var `<%=opt_env(%Q`log_level`)%>`, or an [Option Preset](#option-preset)).

-By default passwords and secrets are redacted from logs.
+By default, passwords and secrets are redacted from logs.
 Set option `log_secrets` to `yes` to include secrets in logs.

 Option `logger`: `stdout`, `stderr`, `syslog`.